 What if a student wants to prohibit the disclosure of directory information as well?

-- Students who do not want their directory information released may sign the Request for Confidentiality Hold.
+- Students who do not want their directory information released may visit the Office of the Registrar to complete the appropriate form.
 Once the form is filed, the student’s record is flagged as “confidential” and no directory information is disclosed except as required by FERPA.

 - The confidentiality hold prohibits the release of information including but not limited to transcripts, enrollment verifications, and degree verifications.